Euphredes/Greanleaf/README.txt

 L.
 Set your intension on some topic, say, "criminal."
-Now, map each letter of the topic to numbers one through
+Now, map each letter of the topic to numbers: one through
 nine:

 criminal = 39949513